-Natural Gas Transmission adjusted earnings of \$23 million in the first quarter of 2022 were \$4 million higher than the same period in 2021.
+Natural Gas Transmission adjusted earnings of \$23 million and \$46 million in the second quarter and first six months of 2022 were \$2 million and \$6 million higher than the same periods in 2021.
 Higher adjusted earnings were mainly due to growth in rate base, including the acquisition of the Pioneer Pipeline which occurred in June 2021.